Admin

 Makerspaces in Learning Commons at SNCDSB

-The learning commons is a student magnet, students love to visit the space with flexible furniture, with various seating options.
 Design thinking is a mindset that supports creativity, maker movement and prototyping through multiple drafts to improve the quality of student work.
-Design thinking also fosters experiential, hands-on learning opportunities that connect to student’s real everyday life.
+Design thinking also fosters experiential, hands-on learning opportunities that connect to students' everyday lives.
 Design thinking is a shift in mindset for both educator and student to focus on the process of learning rather than the final product (Razzouk & Shute, 2012) Makerspaces support student’s curiosity and embedding prototyping and inventor’s mindsets into hands-on activities.
-Students are engaged to improve continually when learning tasks are real-world and authentic and (Leadbeater &Wong, 2010).
+Students are engaged to improve continually when learning tasks are real-world and authentic(Leadbeater &Wong, 2010).

-Students are able to tap into their creative juices through the implementation of a makerspace.
+Student creating maker spaceStudents are able to tap into their creative juices through the implementation of a makerspace.
 Makerspace is understood to be the activity of making something or being a maker.
 It can include physically making something such as wood work, prototyping or cooking to technically coding/making something such as a computer program or robotics.
 In order for a makerspace to be successful educators need to have an open mindset to allow students to explore and create based on their interests.
 Student learning can be documented in a portfolio, whereby students share what they learned, what problems they encountered, their initial goals, and reflect on where they ended up.
 It is the educators role to deliver the curriculum, however, allowing space for students to explore within the curriculum can provide a rich opportunity for student engagement and unleash creativity.
 Students are in charge of their learning, not the teachers in the maker movement.
-The responsibility for learning is on the student, students learn that it's ok to break things and intrinsically are motivated to learn.
+The responsibility for learning is on the student; students learn that it's okay to break things and are intrinsically motivated to learn.

 References